6 Common Bad Posture Symptoms: Are You Suffering from Poor Posture?

 3. Hunched back (kyphosis)

-A hunched back, aka thoracic kyphosis, is another result of poor posture, and is most common in adolescents and young adults.
+A hunched back, aka thoracic kyphosis, results from poor posture and is most common in adolescents and young adults.
 It also often occurs alongside a forward head carriage and rounded shoulders in office workers, in a condition known as Upper Crossed Syndrome.

 Another cause of kyphosis is Scheuermann’s disease, which is characterised by abnormal growth of the thoracic spine.
 Here the thoracic spine starts to lose mobility and become rounded, giving a hunchback appearance.